Cross-Campus Registration for Undergraduates

 Petition of credit requirement

 Individual petitions for waivers of the credit requirements may be considered by the home campus (i.e., the degree-granting unit) registrar.
-However, the approval of such a waiver does not obligate the campus unit listing the desired course(s) to grant special consideration for course admission.
+If you are a UW Bothell student, you may submit the Cross Campus Enrollment Request form.
+Please note, the approval of such a waiver does not obligate the campus unit listing the desired course(s) to grant special consideration for course admission.

 Cross-campus majors & minors